hopshackle/hanabiEngine/README.md

-# An implemtantion of Hanabi in Java
+# An implementation of Hanabi in Java
 This is designed to allow the development of bots which play the board game [hanabi][hanabi].

 ## Authors